Sergio2409/docker_compose_odoo_template/README.md

     - ODOO_E_PATH=../odoo-3          # Relative path to Odoo-EE source
     - HMR_MODULES_PATH=../hmr-odoo   # Relative path to Hammerton modules
 5. Before using the file you need to execute the build command.
 This step is executed only one time
-    - `sudo docker-compose build`
+    - `sudo docker compose build`

 6. Start all the containers the first time
-    - `sudo docker-compose up`
+    - `sudo docker compose up`

-7. Comment the line 15 of the `docker-compose.yml` to avoid installing the `base` module every time
+7. Comment the line 15 of the `docker compose.yml` to avoid installing the `base` module every time

 8. Start all the containers
-    - `sudo docker-compose up`
+    - `sudo docker compose up`

 9. [Open the Odoo instance by clicking this link](http://localhost:8069/)
     - The credentials are configured in the `.env` file.